autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/06/README.md

 <br>

-* in this problem, we are provided with two contracts. `Delegate()` is the parent contract, which we want to become an owner. conveniently, the function `pwn()` is very explicit on being our target:
+* in this problem, we are provided with two contracts. `Delegate()` is the parent contract, which we want to become `owner`. conveniently, the function `pwn()` is very explicit on being our target:

 <br>